huggingface/blog/introducing-csearch.md

 ```
 Output:
 ----------------------------------------------------------------------------------------------------
 Deeper neural networks are more difficult to train.
-We present a residual learning framework to
+We present a residual learning framework to ease
-ease the training of networks that are substantially deeper than those used previously.
+the training of networks that are substantially deeper than those used previously.
+We show that the
-The framework is based on the notion that the neural network is a subset of the neural network.
-The framework is based on the notion that the neural network is a subset of the neural network.
-The framework is based on the notion that the neural network is a subset of the neural network.
-The framework is based on the notion that the neural network is a subset of the neural network.
-The framework is based on the notion that the neural network is a subset of the neural network.
-The framework is based on the notion that the neural network is a subset of the neural network.
-The framework is based on the notion that the neural network is a subset of the neural network.
-The framework is based on the notion that the neural network is a subset of the neural network.
-The framework is based on the notion that the neural network is a subset of the neural network.
-The framework is based on the notion that the neural network is a subset of the neural network.
-The framework is based on the notion that the neural network is a subset of the neural network.
+residual learning framework can be used to train deep neural networks that are significantly more
+difficult to train than those used previously.
+We also show that the residual learning framework can
+be used to train deep neural networks that are significantly more difficult to train than those used
+previously.

-The framework is based on the notion that the neural network is a subset of...
+The paper presents a new residual learning framework for deep neural networks that is based on the
+concept of residuals.
+The residuals are the residuals of the network that are not used in the training
+process.
+The residuals are computed by taking the residuals of the network that are used in the training
+process and subtracting the residuals of the network that are not used in the training process.
+The
+residuals are then used to train the network.
+The residuals are computed by taking the residuals of
+the network that are used in the training process and subtracting the residuals of the network that
+are not used in the training process.
+The residuals are then used to train the network.
+The residuals
+are computed by taking the residuals of the network that are used in the training process and
+subtracting the residuals of the
 ----------------------------------------------------------------------------------------------------
 ```
 </details>